dataviscourse/tutorials/lectures/lecture-git.md

 ## Git

 We will be using a version control tool called git to track changes to our code.
-We'll also be using Github, an online tool for hosting git repositories.
+We'll also be using GitHub, an online tool for hosting git repositories.

 You should already have git installed, if not see the [official documentation](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) on how to install git on your operating system.

 ### Why version Control?

  * **Keep copies of multiple states of files**
   By committing you record a state of the file to which you can go back any time.
  * **Create alternative states**
  Imagine you just want to try out something, but you realize you have to modify multiple files.
-You're not sure whether it works or is worth it.
+You're not sure whether it will works.
 With version control you can just create a **branch** where you can experiment or develop new features without changing the main or other branches.
  * **Collaborate in teams**
  Nobody wants to send code via e-mail or share via Dropbox.
-If two people work on a file at the same time it's unclear how to merge the code.
+If two people work on a file at the same time it's not clear how to merge the code.
 Version control lets you keep your code in a shared central location and has dedicated ways to merge and deal with conflicts.
  * **Keep your work safe**
  Your hard drive breaks.
 Your computer is stolen.
 But your code is safe because you store it not only on your computer but also on a remote server.
  * **Share**
  You developed something awesome and want to share it.
 But not only do you want to make it available, you're also happy about contributions from others!